container based virtualization

 LACP negotiation and redundant switches

-As part of the IEEE 802.3ad standards, Link Aggregation Control Protocol ( LACP ) was created to negotiate the channel, and it recommended using this feature when building a bundle.
+As part of the IEEE 802.3ad standards, a Link Aggregation Control Protocol ( LACP ) was created to negotiate the channel, and it recommended using this feature when building a bundle.
 LACP modes can be either active or passive.
 Active mode means the switch actively negotiates the channel, whereas passive means the port does not initiate an LACP negotiation.

 vpc virtual port channel